oat431/Personal_Minecraft_server/README.md

 3. clone this repo

-4. run command "java -jar server.jar"
+4. change directory to the repo and run command "java -jar server.jar"

 5. give public IPv4 to your friend

-6. you are now go to go
+6. you are now good to go

 my personal recommand is Azure Virtual machine 8 Gbs